 The steps below are specific to Samsung phones

-Samsung has recently become the worst offender for stopping apps that need to run in the background.
+Samsung is the worst offender for stopping apps that need to run in the background.
 Even health apps that need to track sensor data are being shut down.

 Below is our list of recommendations, but again, we recommend visiting dontkillmyapp to keep your Android phone from putting your favourite apps to sleep when you need them to work in the background.